Comparing javadoc with qdoc and doxygen

 Doxygen, since it started as a qdoc clone, is mostly identical with qdoc.
 It does support some javadoc misfeatures, but in every case you can do things the qdoc way.

-Qt (qdoc) switched away from a @param-like strategy to an in-sentence tag when I observed that good function documentation doesn't explain parameters separately from the function.
+Qt (qdoc) switched away from a @param-like strategy to an in-sentence tag when I notice that good function documentation doesn't explain parameters separately from the function.

 Good function documentation talks about the function, and mentions all the parameters in doing so.
 Sometimes it also has separate paragraphs for one or more parameters, but it always mentions the parameters in the sentences that describe the function itself.
-Javadoc's own example talks about both name and url in the documentation for getImage(), and their @param blocks mostly repeat the earlier wording.
+Javadoc's own example shows it well: Note how it talks about both name and url in the documentation for getImage(), and their @param blocks mostly repeat the earlier wording.

 Javadoc's @param tag is designed for the sometimes case, whereas I changed qdoc to support the always case instead, and added a warning when you don't do what you always should.
 In javadoc such a warning would give too many false positives.